henryfash/henryfash/README.md

-- 👋 Hi, I’m @henryfash
+- 👋 Hi, I’m @henryfash.
+I'm a Data Scientist
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Machine Learning and NLP
-- 🌱 I’m currently learning DNN and CNN
+- 🌱 I’m currently learning Neural Network and CNN
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science projects, including conducting trainings
-- 📫 How to reach me ...
+- 📫 How to reach me: linkedin.com/in/henryfash

 <!---
 henryfash/henryfash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.